 Make a Vow of Everlasting Love

 Let’s be honest—when your fiancé has kids, you are saying "I do" to them as well.
 Prior to proclaiming your vows to your spouse at the altar, take a moment to promise to cherish, love, and protect your future stepchildren, too.
-It will mean the world to them and show you're committed to them as well as their mom or dad.
+It will mean the world to them and show you're committed to them as well.

 Give a Gift

 There usually is a lovely engagement ring.
-Both members of the couple have their wedding bands.
-Bridesmaids and groomsmen are even presented with gifts.
-Presenting something special to your soon-to-be child is a wonderful gesture to symbolize that he or she is an important part of this new family.
+Both members of the couple likely have wedding bands.
+The wedding party is even traditionally presented with gifts.
+Presenting something special to your soon-to-be child is a wonderful gesture to symbolize that they are an important part of this new family.

 Incorporate a Family Blessing